Transforming clinical practice and digitising pathways

 “The key thing was about actually empowering the clinicians to take charge of the clinical outcomes that their patient groups see.”

-- Kam Kalari, Associate director for clinical pathways
+- Kam Kalirai, associate director for clinical pathways

 By simplifying and standardising, RFL have worked together to make wide-reaching changes in order to reduce unwarranted variation in care delivery.
 Getting it right first time was another priority - to be sure that the care being provided to more vulnerable babies remains safe.
 They are now consistently delivering high quality care, resulting in improved outcomes for families.